TomarGunjan/CS553-DistributedAlgorithms/README.md

     │       └── main
     │           ├── Main.scala
     │           ├── algorithms
     │           │   ├── BrachaTouegAlgorithm.scala
     │           │   ├── ChandyLamportAlgorithm.scala
+    │           │   ├── ChangRobertsAlgorithm.scala
     │           │   ├── EchoAlgorithm.scala
+    │           │   ├── FranklinAlgorithm.scala
     │           │   ├── LaiYangAlgorithm.scala
     │           │   ├── TarrysAlgorithm.scala
     │           │   └── TreeAlgorithm.scala
     │           ├── processes
     │           │   ├── BrachaTouegProcess.scala
     │           │   ├── ChandyLamportProcess.scala
+    │           │   ├── ChangRobertsProcess.scala
     │           │   ├── EchoProcess.scala
+    │           │   ├── FranklinProcess.scala
     │           │   ├── LaiYangProcess.scala
     │           │   ├── TarryProcess.scala
     │           │   └── TreeProcess.scala
     │           └── utility
     │               ├── ApplicationProperties.scala
+    │               ├── FranklinOrchestrator.scala
     │               ├── MessageTypes.scala
     │               ├── ProcessRecord.scala
     │               ├── SnapshotUtils.scala
     │               ├── Terminator.scala
     │               └── TopologyReader.scala
     └── test
         └── scala
+            ├── ChangRobertsTest.scala
             ├── EchoTest.scala
             ├── TarryTest.scala
             ├── TreeTest.scala
             ├── brachaTouegTest.scala
             ├── chandyLamportTest.scala
+            ├── franklinTest.scala
             └── laiYangTest.scala
 ```
 ### Project Component Description

 * **Main.scala** - This is the entry point of the project.

 * **algorithms package** - Package containing all the specific algorithm trigger files.
 These files prepare test data, create Actor classes and trigger the initiators for the algorithms.

 * **processes package** - Package containing all the Actor logic required for algorithms.
 Algorithm package classes create instances of these Actor classes for running the algorithm.

 * **utility package** - Package containing utility and reusable code common for all algorithms.
-    * ApplicationProperties : This is a utility file to read properties from application.conf
+    * ApplicationProperties : This is a utility file to read properties from application.conf.
     * MessageTypes : This file has all the message types used by Actors.
-    * Terminator : A utility Actor class to help terminate Actor system when an algorithm has ended
+    * Terminator : A utility Actor class to help terminate Actor system when an algorithm has ended.
     * TopologyReader : A utility class to read network topology from test data files.
+    * FranklinOrchestrator: A utility class to manage rounds for Franklin's Algorithm.
+    * SnapshotUtils: A Utility class to store and log data for Snapshot Algorithms.

 * **Resources package** - Package containing static files containing Application.conf, and graph test data for creating network for running algorithms

-* **Application.conf** - This file has static values and data to be referenced by code.
+* **Application.conf** - This file has references to the static variables containing the network topolgy used in the algorithms.

 * **test/src** - Package containing test unit tests for all algorithms.